 Today people don’t want to meet with an agent.
 They don’t want to take hours out of their busy day to listen to what they think is going to be a cheesy sales pitch.
 People like to shop online.
 They like to do their own research and compare their options.
 They like to make a decision and move quickly.
 The life insurance industry was never good at accommodating this style.

 Even after a policy is chosen and the application filled out, the client still needs to schedule a medical exam (called a paramedical exam in the life insurance industry).
 They need to wait for the company to call the, mutually schedule it, and get the results submitted.
 Worse for some people, they need to take time out of their day to meet a paramedical nurse, get their testing done, and usually have a stranger come into their homes and intrude on their lives.
+People would much prefer to use their own doctor, rather than have a stranger examine them.

 Life insurance companies are realizing that putting clients through so much hassle is hurting their sales.
 Companies that make it easier for the client to choose their policy and buy are doing at better job at growing their sales.
 Because more people are willing to buy life insurance when the process is easier, insurance companies realized that the medical exam is a big impediment.
 If they can cut out roadblocks like the medical exam when they can, people will be more likely to seek life insurance.